As Vaping Trends Increase, So Do the Warnings

 The U.S. Surgeon General is raising public health concerns about electronic cigarettes and vaping.
 A recent report shows high rates of youth and young adult use of e-cigarettes.
 In 2015 about one in six high school students used e-cigarettes in the past month.

-The report, which was written and reviewed by more than 150 experts, including two from Roswell Park Cancer Institute, is the first comprehensive federal review of the public health impact of e-cigarettes on U.S. youth and young adults.
+The report, which was written and reviewed by more than 150 experts, including two from Roswell Park Comprehensive Cancer Center, is the first comprehensive federal review of the public health impact of e-cigarettes on U.S. youth and young adults.

 According to U.S. Surgeon General Dr. Vivek Murthy, “E-cigarettes are dangerous to youth and young adults.
 Any tobacco use, including e-cigarettes, is a health threat.”